SmarDex-Ecosystem/spro-contracts/test/fuzzing/INVARIANT.md

 - The spro balance is updated if transfer failed:
 	Balance(credit) = previous + loan.principalAmount + loan.fixedInterestAmount
     Balance(collateral) = previous - collateralAmount
-- The borrower can't repay before the start date but anytime after

 ## Global
 - The balance of the Spro is equal to the available credit limit from the open proposal, plus the loan amount and interest if the loan status is 'PAID_BACK'.